 Upgrading the Application Code in Dynamics 365 Business Central

 If you're coming from version 13 or earlier, Business Central Spring 2019 (v14) is a required step to upgrade to the latest version of Business Central.
-As of October 2021, new customers cannot use this version in production.
-Existing customers on this version remain supported by Microsoft as defined in the Fixed Lifecycle Policy.
+However, mainstream support for version 14 ends in October 2023, and minor updates to the version are no longer available.
+New customers can't use version 14 in production, but only as a path for upgrading to latest version.
+Existing customers on version 14 remain supported by Microsoft as defined in the Fixed Lifecycle Policy.

 Typically, customers want all the customizations that have been implemented in their existing databases to be migrated to their new Business Central databases.
 Depending on the version of Business Central that a database is being upgraded from, the amount of code changes between the two versions can vary.
 To upgrade the application code, you must merge code from different versions of the application.
 This merge process is known as a code upgrade or application upgrade.
 You must upgrade the application before you upgrade the data.